Do you prescribe medication

 What is the difference between counselling and psychotherapy

-- They often overlap depending on what you wish to achieve and your goals which you may not know and that is ok.
-We work on your goals together.
+- They often overlap depending on what you wish to achieve and your goals.
+We can work on your goals together if you are unsure.

 - Typically counselling is for a set number of sessions when a person experiences a specific event that triggers emotions and feelings that they wish to speak about.
 The types of experiences maybe relationship difficulties or break ups romantic or with family, bereavement, work issues including redundancy and displacement although the list is not exhaustive.

-- I am not directive or an advisor but a source of support whilst you navigate your emotional wellbeing and mental health.
+- I am not directive or an advisor but a source of support whilst you navigate your emotional wellbeing.

 - As I am not part of your life outside of the therapeutic space, you experience someone who is solely concentrating on you to enable you to gain insight and awareness to see choices when at times it didn’t feel like there were any.